2021 Pacific Northwest floods: Disaster relief

-In response to the widespread damage and loss caused by the floods and mudslides, on November 17 GoFundMe setup a centralized hub for fundraisers for B.C. flooding victims.
-On November 18, the B.C. provincial government launched a disaster assistance program and five days later, announced that direct cash transfers to eligible evacuees would be added to program.
+In response to the widespread damage and loss caused by the floods and mudslides, on November 17 GoFundMe set up a centralized hub for fundraisers for B.C. flooding victims.
+On November 18, the B.C. provincial government approved disaster financial assistance programs for communities and impacted individuals and five days later, announced that direct cash transfers to eligible evacuees would be added to program.

 Also on November 18, a coalition of local organizations in Abbotsford established a disaster relief fund to assist in disaster relief efforts and local businesses impacted by these events.
 On November 19, a coalition of over 30 private and mostly local companies in Metro Vancouver led by Hootsuite partnered with the British Columbia and Yukon Red Cross to support disaster relief efforts.
 At the same time, some publicly traded corporations donated to various charitable organizations directly involved with the disaster relief efforts.

 In Washington, Governor Jay Inslee asked for the impacted counties to conduct damage assessment as part of his bid for disaster relief assistance from the US federal government.
 Various charitable organizations backed by corporate donors emerged to help with disaster relief efforts.